SS Mielero

 Mielero was a steam tank ship built in 1916–1917 by Fore River Shipbuilding Company of Quincy for the Cuba Distilling Company of New York.
-The vessel was extensively employed on East Coast to Cuba route during her career and foundered on one of her regular trips in January 1920 with the loss of twenty two men.
+The vessel was extensively employed on East Coast to Cuba route during her career and foundered during one of her regular trips on January 26, 1920, with the loss of 22 men.

 Design and construction

 Cuba Distilling Company of New York was founded in 1907 to process and utilize molasses, the main by-product of sugar refining which was left unused until then.
 The company intended to transport blackstrap molasses to the United States where it would be used to produce cattle feed, vinegar and technical alcohol.
 Early in 1915 in light of their rapidly increasing business, Cuba Distilling decided to enlarge their fleet operating between their sugar plantations in the West Indies and the ports on the East Coast of the United States and an order was placed with Fore River Shipbuilding Corporation for three steam tankers of approximately 8,000 tons deadweight.

 Mielero was the third vessel on that order and was laid down on 15 April 1916 at the builder's shipyard and launched on 23 January 1917 (yard number 252), with Mrs. Frances F. Reubens, wife of Horatio S. Reubens, general manager of Cuba Distilling Co., being the sponsor.

 The ship had two main decks with a top gallant forecastle, long poop deck and short bridge and had her machinery located aft.
 The tanker was built on the transverse system, had her hold subdivided into eleven oiltight, two watertight and two non-watertight bulkheads and also had nine cargo tanks.
 The vessel was designed by the shipyard's naval architects to accommodate the owners requirements for the ship being able to carry both petroleum and molasses in bulk.
 Because of the difference in density between molasses and oil, different set of tanks were to be used depending on the type of cargo being carried.
 The total capacity of the main and double bottom tanks was 2,342,500 and 382,000 gallons, respectively.
 The pump room was located amidships and contained both main cargo pump, and an auxiliary ballast pump that could have been used to handle oil cargo independently of the main pump.
 The tanker was also equipped with wireless apparatus located in the bridge house, had submarine signal system installed and had electrical lights installed along the decks.